 - 1) 3.6.1.1.
-Site Clean-up Measures - i) All temporary structures, materials, waste and facilities used for construction activities will be removed and disposed of correctly upon completion of the project. - ii) Excess rocks and sand as a result of excavation activities are to be disposed of as per 3.5.3.1. prior to departure. - iii) Latrines and septic tanks will be covered with dried plant matter and soil mix prior to departure.
+Site Clean-up Measures - i) All temporary structures, materials, waste, and facilities used for construction activities will be removed and disposed of correctly upon completion of the project. - ii) Excess rocks and sand as a result of excavation activities are to be disposed of as per 3.5.3.1. prior to departure. - iii) Latrines and septic tanks will be covered with dried plant matter and soil mix prior to departure.

-D. Spoil and Demolition Waste Management Plan
+D. Spoil and Demolition Waste Management

-The following general rules must also be complemented with Appendix 6 contents:
+The following general rules must also be complemented with Appendix 7 contents:

 - a) C3.5.3.1.
 Spoils and Stockpiles Handling and Storage Plan - All stockpiles to be situated within the campsite or designated areas on-site that can easily be accessed by equipment and personnel and will cause minimal interference to the movements of vehicle and personnel in the project site.
-Identify stockyard areas in consultation with local administration, if not in base camp. - 2) Cover stockpiles with impermeable material like plastic, to protect from wind and rain events. - 3) Reuse excess spoils and materials at all times, preference must be given to use of spoil in other BTL construction sites, or, if extra but good quality, option of delivery to existing commercial quarry companies for retreatment and reuse. - 4) Uncontaminated spoil to be disposed of in Government approved sites, but CANNOT not be on agriculturally productive land, within 50m of a water course, including stream, river or irrigation channel, on sloped land, within 50 m of cultural heritage sites, within 100 m of any other culturally or ecologically sensitive feature. - 5) As a last option, send spoils to Tibar landfill, if approved by Dili Municipality - 6) Trucks transporting spoils shall be tightly covered with tarpaulin or other suitable materials to minimize dust emission and spills. - 7) No communities will be given excavated spoil unless it is tested in a laboratory for contaminants and has regulatory and community approval.
+Identify stockyard areas in consultation with local administration, if not in base camp. - 2) Cover stockpiles with impermeable material like plastic, to protect from wind and rain events. - 3) Reuse excess spoils and materials at all times, preference must be given to use of spoil in other BTL construction sites, or, if extra but good quality, option of delivery to existing commercial quarry companies for retreatment and reuse. - 4) Uncontaminated spoil to be disposed of in Government approved sites, but CANNOT not be on agriculturally productive land, within 50m of a water course, including stream, river or irrigation channel, on sloped land, within 50 m of cultural heritage sites, within 100 m of any other culturally or ecologically sensitive feature. - 5) As a last option, send spoils to Tibar landfill, if approved by Dili Municipality - 6) Trucks transporting spoils shall be tightly covered with tarpaulin or other suitable materials to minimize dust emission and spills.